Exciting news for Symfony fans, Symfony 4 is here!

 New applications created with Symfony 4 are based on a micro-kernel and contain 70% less code and files.

 With less code and files, you can start small with any project and grow it as the project scales and at your own pace.
+The result?
+Easily build knowledge networks or complex platforms and social marketplaces that scale fast.

 The migration of the apps to a new version is easy and safe, though not mandatory.
-See the steps on how to upgrade.